 Where there are reasonable grounds for believing that a medical examination of a prisoner will afford evidence as to the commission of an offence, a medical officer or a person who is registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession acting at the request of the chief executive officer or the superintendent, and any person acting in good faith under the direction of such officer or practitioner, may make such medical examination of the prisoner as is reasonably necessary to ascertain the facts which may afford such evidence and use such force as is reasonably necessary for the purpose.

 [Section 46 amended by No. 47 of 1987 s.
 11; No. 113 of 1987 s.
 32; No. 43 of 1999 s.
-14; No. 22 of 2008 s.
-162; No. 35 of 2010 s.
+14; No. 22 of 2008 Sch.
+3 cl.
+47(3); No. 35 of 2010 s.
 137.]

 47. Use of firearms